Acinonyx - Next-generation interactive graphics

 Known Issues

 • Although the Acinonyx base is cross-platform, the main development platform is Mac OS X, so there things work the best.
+The Windows back-end has by now also caught up, although we have only a limited set of Windows setups so please tell us if you have issues, none are known at this point.

 • Some basic plots are missing (boxplot, mosaic plots).
 Yes, we'll add them.